Role of the Commission

 - Comcast of Eastern Shore - Ocean City Head-End (PSC Order No. 6774 - franchise renewal)

-The Commission's jurisdiction over regulated cable television services is limited to unincorporated areas of the state.
-If you reside within the municipal boundaries of a city or town, you would need to contact the municipality that granted the franchise to the cable utility.
+The Commission's jurisdiction over regulated cable television franchises is limited to unincorporated areas of the state.
+If you reside within the municipal boundaries of a city or town and have questions about cable television services, please contact the municipality that granted the franchise to the cable utility.

 - Delaware Public Service Commission Frequently Asked Questions (FAQs)